TelerikAcademy/Unit-Testing/Topics/01. Unit Testing/README.md

 <!-- attr: { hasScriptWrapper:true } -->
 # Unit Test - Definition
-- A **unit test** is a piece of code written by a developer that exercises a very small, specific area of functionality of the code being tested.
+A **unit test** is a piece of code written by a developer that exercises a very small, specific area of functionality of the code being tested.

-- **“Program testing can be used to show the presence of bugs, but never to show their absence!”**
+**"Program testing can be used to show the presence of bugs, but never to show their absence!"**

-- Edsger Dijkstra, [1972]
+Edsger Dijkstra, [1972]

 <!-- attr: { hasScriptWrapper:true } -->
 # Manual Testing